I hate being injured.

 Protein will be important to help muscles repair – 1 to 2 grams per pound of lean body mass should do the trick.

-For example: A 180 pound man with 10% body fat has 18 pounds of fat.
+For example, A 180-pound man with 10% body fat has 18 pounds of fat.
 This means that his lean body mass is 162 pounds.
-162 gram of protein per day should help with the recovery process.
+162 grams of protein per day should help with the recovery process.

-If you’re not sure of your body fat percentage or how much lean mass you have don’t stress too much.
-If you eat 3 to 4 meals per day that include a palm sized portion of protein for women and 2 palmed size portions of protein for men you should easily take care of these needs.
+If you’re not sure of your body fat percentage or how much lean mass you have doesn’t stress too much.
+If you eat 3 to 4 meals per day that include a palm-sized portion of protein for women and 2 palmed size portions of protein for men you should easily take care of these needs.

 Because you most likely will not be as active during this time your body will not need as many carbohydrates for energy, exercise, and other physically demanding activities.

-By including 2 fists of veggies with each meal and 1 fist sized servings of low sugar berries you should be able to supply yourself with enough carbohydrate and necessary vitamins and minerals to help with energy and recovery.
+By including 2 fists of veggies with each meal and 1 fist-sized serving of low sugar berries you should be able to supply yourself with enough carbohydrate and necessary vitamins and minerals to help with energy and recovery.